sony/nnabla/meta-learning/README.md

 -nst:	Number of shots per class in meta-training, typically same as meta-test
 -nqt:	Number of queries per class in meta-test, typically same as meta-test -d  :   Similarity metric, you can select "cosine" or "euclid".
--n  ;   Network tpye, you can select "matching" and "prototypical".
+-n  ;   Network type, you can select "matching" and "prototypical".

 ### Prototypical networks
 The default setting of this script is a prototypical network with euclid distance.